 Generally speaking, we expect each person to act in a mature and responsible way at all times.
 However, to avoid any possible confusion, some of the more obvious unacceptable activities are noted below.
-Your aAvoidance of these activities will be to your-the employee's benefit as well as the benefit of the School Department.
-If you-employees have any questions concerning any work or safety rule, or any of the unacceptable activities listed, employees are encouraged to please-see their your supervisor or Human Resources for an explanation.
+Avoidance of these activities will be to the employee's benefit as well as the benefit of the School Department.
+If employees have any questions concerning any work or safety rule, or any of the unacceptable activities listed, employees are encouraged to see their supervisor or Human Resources for an explanation.